martrapp/astro-vtbot/README.md

 A current deployment of tech demos and the documentation can be found at https://events-3bg.pages.dev/

+**Do not be put off by the major version bump!** The bump is a SemVer formality, but the chances of encountering the breaking change are very low.
+See below.

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

 > This release adds compatibility with Astro v7 while maintaining compatibility with earlier versions of Astro.
 The only breaking change is the removal of the `CreateAnimationScope.astro` component, which was never officially documented and was rarely, if ever, used.
 If you were using it, please get in touch on Discord (@martrapp) or Bluesky (@martr.app) and we will find a solution.